 Legion of Honor

 Another popular wedding photography spot, but fortunately MUCH less traveled by tourists.
 The Legion of Honor offers beautiful Beaux-Arts style architecture which many of San Francisco’s older buildings possess.
 We love taking our city hall brides and grooms around the inner open area and pose them between the gray repeating columns.
 The light is also fantastic here from a wedding photography standpoint.
 This is because you have indirect light that comes in from the side, but is also reflected by the neutral tones of the building.
-Perfect for a rainy day as well!
+Perfect for a rainy day as well because it is covered in certain spots to allow shelter.
+If it is really pouring down rain, we could actually conduct a whole wedding shoot there.

 The Golden Gate Bridge

 This is an obvious one, but there are many options and decisions to make.
 We try to help our newly married couples decide by providing them with the best possible information and ideas.
-Late in the afternoon you can approach the bridge from Ocean by Baker Beach.
+Late in the afternoon you can approach the bridge from the ocean by Baker Beach.
 This provides nice warm light on the bridge and enhances the colors.
 Earlier in the morning, we often like to take pictures of our brides and grooms from the San Francisco Bay side of the bridge.
 This will often provide very nice dimensional lighting on the Golden Gate.
-Listed below are some of the most common angles to approach wedding photography of the bridge
+Listed below are some of the most common angles to approach wedding photography of the bridge.
+We are happy to discuss these options with the bride and groom and determine the best San Francisco locations based upon weather and the time of the day.

 Legion of Honor